miladx1/fast_mtproxy/README.en.md

 `-D` - TLS 1.3 domain (you can check <a href="https://www.cdn77.com/tls-test">here</a>);
 `-6` - enable ipv6 protocol (must be supported by your hosting provider).

-For owners of CentOS/RHEL it's necessary to add the flag `-centos`

 ### Actions with server
 ```bash
 ./install -restart=443